 - Avoid touching the corals, especially the soft corals.
 Don’t let your feet reach the sea floor with corals.
 There are some corals that can sting or cut you.

 - Don’t throw your trash just anywhere.
 Plastic bags can be mistaken by turtles as food.
 Throw them properly or better yet bring them back to the main island and throw your garbage properly.
 I have seen many glass bottles on the rocky portion of the beach and that explains why plenty of sea glasses can be found in the area.

-- Please do not eat green sea turtles because they are now consdired an endangered species.
-The Philippine Coast Guard caught a Chinese vessel carrying many pawikans that were to be sold in the mainland because the Chinese considers the turtle meat as an exotic and expensive culinary delicacy and an aphrodisiac.
+- Please do not eat green sea turtles because they are now considered an endangered species.
+The Philippine Coast Guard caught a Chinese vessel carrying many pawikans that will be sold in their mainland because the Chinese considers the turtle meat as an exotic and expensive culinary delicacy and an aphrodisiac.

 - Take care of yourself by protecting your skin with SPF 30+ sunblock lotion or by wearing a rashguard.

-- Don’t forget to hydrate, drink enough water before and after swimming under the sun.
+- Never forget to hydrate.
+Drink enough water before and after swimming under the sun.
 Have fun!